f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 ## Assimp
 FBX, DAE, OFF, and DXF file formats rely on [Assimp](https://github.com/assimp/assimp) library.
 It comes with some known limitations:
 - PBR materials are not supported for FBX file format.
-- Animations are not working very well with Assimp 5.1, it's recommended to use Assimp 5.0.
+- Complex animations are not working very well with Assimp 5.1, it's recommended to use Assimp 5.0 for this use case.
 - Some files can be empty, crash, or show artifacts.
 - DXF support is very limited: only files with polylines and 3D faces are displayed.